Space Thunder Kids

 Now if that isn’t a good review, I don’t know what is.

 Truth be told, I sat through multiple viewings of Space Thunder Kids.
 I did do it with a pen and paper and a dedication to taking notes.
 I wasn’t taking notes because Space Thunder Kids was so full of meaning and subtext that it demands to be studied.
-I was taking notes so that I could have running documentation of every completely bizarre moment in the movie, of every Japanese robot and anime character that appears via a cheap knock-off simulacrum, of every time the movie becomes a completely different movie with different characters and robots and without any explanation whatsoever.
+I was taking notes so that I could have running documentation of every bizarre moment in this movie that is the cinematic embodiment of a shelf of bad bootleg toys, of every Japanese robot and anime character that appears via a cheap knock-off simulacrum, of every time the movie becomes a completely different movie with different characters and robots and without any explanation whatsoever.
 I was doing my best to keep up, sweating furiously as I scribbled out page after page of mind-boggling insanity.
 And then the dudes from TRON showed up, and I decided to thrown in the towel.

-The movies they used were almost always dirt cheap nonsense, though from time to time I have seen one of their ninja movies and recognized at least one of the films that served as the source.
-Aside from splicing films together, dashing off a new script, and inserting random scenes of white guys in shiny metallic purple or red and yellow ninja outfits into the proceedings (and all movies could benefit from such insertions), they’d also steal music cues from whatever movie happened to be popular — which, to be fair, was hardly unique to the poverty row Lai/Tang/Ho operation, as even big budget films from Hong Kong during the 80s were known to lift cues and entire musical scores from other films.
+Aside from splicing films together, dashing off a new script, and inserting random scenes of white guys in shiny metallic purple or red and yellow ninja outfits into the proceedings (and all movies could benefit from such insertions), they’d also steal music cues from whatever movie happened to be popular—which, to be fair, was hardly unique to the poverty row Lai/Tang/Ho operation, as even big budget films from Hong Kong during the 80s were known to lift cues and entire musical scores from other films.
 But while some films, say John Woo’s The Killer or Hard Boiled, lifted scores people might not recognize (save for the ten people in the world who rushed out to buy the Red Heat soundtrack), the cheaper films usually just used Star Wars and Raiders of the Lost Ark.

-Mix all these ingredients together, and you have a nearly endless reservoir of movies than can be made, quite literally, in a few days.
-And so the world is blessed with titles like Ninja Phantom Heroes, Ninja Terminator, Ninja Diamond Force, and countless others.
+Mix all these ingredients together, and you have a nearly endless reservoir of movies than can be made in a few days.
+And so the world is blessed with titles like Ninja Hunt, Ninja Commandments, the nigh-legendary Golden Ninja Warrior, and countless others.
 You could probably write a thousand-page tome by doing nothing but reviewing these ninja films, for their numbers are so great.
 That Lai saw fit, for a brief spell, to turn his attentions to anime, or at least to animation, isn’t really surprising given what I have to assume was a keen sense of how to make a fast buck.
 The results also aren’t surprising.
-From what I can tell, Lai basically made a few movies, cheaply and sloppily animated by a bunch of Koreans chained to their desks, and then cut and recut those movies into a whole bunch of other separate movies.
+Lai made a few movies and then cut and recut those movies into a whole bunch of other separate movies.
 All of the films rely on the popularity of giant robot animation from the late 1970s and early 1980s, though they hardly restrict themselves to it.
-And like the ninja films, it seems that these movies were produced largely for a foreign — as in Western — market, to be dumped cheaply onto home video or to fill late-night television programming holes.

 The majority of these cartoons actually make some rudimentary type of sense.
-The plot is almost identical in each of them — a belligerent alien race, most likely blue or green in color and sometimes both from one shot to the next depending on who was coloring in that frame (shades of the sloppiness so prevalent in the old Super Friends cartoon, where costumes would change colors and pieces randomly, and The Flash could, on occasion, fly) attacks the earth with a space armada, usually enlisting the aide of a nefarious human general (Kim Il-sung) with a lot of tanks.
+The plot is almost identical in each of them: a belligerent alien race, most likely blue or green in color and sometimes both from one shot to the next depending on who was coloring in that frame (shades of the sloppiness so prevalent in the old Super Friends cartoon, where costumes would change colors and pieces randomly, and the Flash could, on occasion, fly) attacks the earth with a space armada, usually enlisting the aide of a nefarious human general (Kim Il-sung) with a lot of tanks.
 The earth can only be saved by a group of people dressed like Robotech characters and piloting giant robots.
 In between the initial assault and the eventual victory for the earth forces, there’s pretty much nothing but lots of scenes of spaceships and robots fighting each other.
 Usually it’s the same robots and spaceships and fights, because they just loop the footage.
-Still, a crappy cartoon full of robots and space ships fighting each other is better than a good romantic comedy.
+Still, a crappy cartoon full of robots and space ships fighting each other is better than many things.

 Under normal circumstances, I wouldn’t rely on quoting ad copy from the back of a DVD cover, but these are hardly normal circumstances so if you will permit me:

-TRON is the real stand-out here, because it’s even more non-sequiter in its introduction than anything else.
+TRON is the real stand-out here, because it’s even more non-sequitur in its introduction than anything else.
 At least the Japanese stuff is all robot and space opera stuff from the same general source.
-What the hell possessed them to suddenly cut to a scene in which a bunch of TRON guys fight Sark and then team up with a Queen Emereldas rip-off in Captain Harlock’s ship to destroy the Master Control Program, which is inhabited by Captain Ahab in a Kentucky Colonel ribbon tie.
+What the hell possessed them to suddenly cut to a scene (taken from the original animated film, Savior of the Earth) in which a bunch of TRON guys fight Sark and then team up with a Queen Emereldas rip-off in Captain Harlock’s ship to destroy the Master Control Program, which is inhabited by Captain Ahab in a Kentucky Colonel ribbon tie.
 If Joseph Lai was in the room right now, I’d kiss him.
-It takes a lot of work to turn every single scene in a movie into its own plot, largely disconnected form any other plot presented up to that point.
+It takes a lot of work to turn every scene of a movie into its own plot, largely disconnected form any other plot or scene presented up to that point.
 If ever a movie defied description or competent critique, this is it.
 It’s hardly even a movie.
 Forgive me as I lapse into “play-by-play” commentary for some of this review, but it’s worth it, I think, and since you can’t actually describe and then comment on the plot, I thought I would simply recreate for you, here, the notes and comments I made so I could remember and try to sort out the sheer madness I was witnessing on my television screen.

 When the same mysterious disappearing ship attacks a space station lorded over by a guy with a pencil thin mustache, his female radio operator attempts to identify “the sauce” (her words, not mine).
 Oh no, wait, this is an entirely different UFO messing with this space station.
 The UFO is part of the Dark Emperor’s armada, and he is keen on conquering the entire universe, but especially Earth because the Earth is awesome and every guy on the planet wears either a blue suit with a green tie, a brown suit with a dark blue tie, or a green disco shirt and blue jeans.
 Even though he has a vast armada armed with death rays at his command, the Dark Emperor sends a giant monster to smash cities, because giant monsters smashing cities is awesome.